Astor63/BL2-Mods/SMG Dahl Discord Solver/ReadMe.md

   - The Weapon Card has a toggle option between English/French.
   - The Explosive Elemental Color Glow has a toggle option between On/Off

-- Men Version:
+- Bloody Version:
-  - The skin has a toggle option between:
+  - The Bloody skin has a toogle option between:
     - The Bloody Skin: Grunge and bloody
     - The Grunge Skin: Grunge (without blood)
-    - The original Lascaux Skin

-- Women Version:
-  - The skin has a toggle option between:
-    - The Girly Skin: Thanks to Tiny Tina to provide it.
-    - The Dirty Skin:
     - The original Lascaux Skin

 - Moxxi Version:
    - The Discord Solver Moxxi Edition can become the reward given by Moxxi for the mission "Hell Hath No Fury" in Opportunity (see picture below).
   - The Moxxi skin has a toggle option between:
     - The Moxxi Signature *Classic* Edition ("Red Fire" in the RL Creamer/SG Heart Breaker style) which is timeless and can be used in any occasion.
     - The Moxxi Signature *Cartier* Edition ("Red Cartier" in the style from the renowned French jeweler) which is very stylish and sophisticated, and by the way the all time favorite from Aurelia the Baroness.